||Stakeout Trail System, lower trails

 immediately to the right.

-Middle entry: At 2.9 uphill, the road turns right with gravel
+Middle (lower Erindell) entry: At 2.9 uphill, the road turns right with gravel

-Upper trail entry: At mile 3.6 there's a doubletrack on the right.
+Upper (upper Erindell) entry: At mile 3.6 there's a doubletrack on the right.

 It's blocked by large boulders, with the trail entry between them.
-The
+This is

-downhill trail is across the road 100 feet back down the pavement.
+downhill trail (lower Erindell) is across the road 100 feet back down the pavement.

 BST Nunn's Park TH: Eastbound in Provo Canyon on US-189, go two miles up Provo Canyon